ClaudioZandonella/trackdown/README.md

 ## The `trackdown` Workflow

-During the collaborative writing/editing of an `.Rmd` (or `.Rnw`) document, it is important to employ different workflows for computer code and narrative text:
+During the collaborative writing/editing of an `.Rmd` (or **Quarto** / `.Rnw`) document, it is important to employ different workflows for computer code and narrative text:

 - **Code** - Collaborative code writing is done most efficiently by following a traditional **Git**-based workflow using an online